 The host of USP, Uganda Christian University, is part of the Anglican Church of Uganda.
 Many other denominations are represented in Uganda as well.
 Students say that they experience substantial spiritual growth and renewal through regularly attending a local church in Uganda as they see their faith through a new cultural lens.

-If you are a social work student, or are enrolled in the Cross-Cultural Ministry Practicum, you will visit your practicum site.
+If you are a social work student, global health student, or are enrolled in the Cross-Cultural Practicum, you will visit your practicum site.
 During those times, you will build relationships with vulnerable Ugandans and those who serve them.

 On Tuesdays and Thursdays you will join the community of Uganda Christian University in Community Worship.
 This equivalent of a chapel service brings together students, faculty, and neighbors of the university in a lively worship service.